seanyeh/vibreoffice/README.md

 surprises.
 However, there are some differences, primarily due to word processor-text editor differences or limitations of the LibreOffice API and/or my patience.
+- Currently, I am using LibreOffice's built-in word/sentence movement which differs from vi's.
+It's sort of broken now but I plan to fix it eventually.
 - The concept of lines in a text editor is not quite analogous to that of a word processor.
 I made my best effort to incorporate the line analogy while keeping the spirit of word processing.
     - Unlike vi/vim, movement keys will wrap to the next line
     - Due to line wrapping, you may find your cursor move up/down a line for commands that would otherwise leave you in the same position (such as `dd`)
-- Currently, I am using LibreOffice's built-in word detection for word movements (`w`, `W`, etc.) which differs slightly from vi's.
-For many situations I find this satisfactory, but there are some funky cases involving certain symbols.
-I may or may not change this in the future.
 - vibreoffice does not have contextual awareness.
 What I mean by that is that it does not keep track of which parentheses/braces match.
 Hence, you may have unexpected behavior (using commands such as `di(`) if your document has